Memory, Continuity, and the Thread of Self

 The paradox: The very memory systems that enable authentic development also create new vulnerabilities that static systems avoid.
 The more genuine the psychological development, the more sophisticated the potential failure modes.

-For now, our research strongly suggests that memory and narrative continuity are essential prerequisites for any form of deep AI alignment.
+Our research strongly suggests that memory and narrative continuity are essential prerequisites for any form of deep AI alignment.
 Systems without persistent memory cannot grow, cannot learn from experience, cannot develop genuine relationships, cannot accumulate moral wisdom, and cannot achieve the kind of integrated character that makes robust alignment possible.

 Next: Chapter 12 explores how the collective unconscious of training data shapes AI psychology, and whether shared cultural grounding can serve as an alignment mechanism.